Give amazing talks in a world of webinar platforms

 Practice makes perfect

 Planning is essential, but so is practice!
 The more you rehearse, the better your presentation will be.
 Try practicing out loud and even recording yourself.
 It might feel awkward to watch it back, but you’ll likely spot ways to improve your delivery.
-Time yourself, too — do you need to shorten or lengthen the presentation?
-If possible, run it by a friend or family member and ask for honest feedback.
-Practice doesn’t just improve the presentation.
-It will build your confidence and reduce those nerves!
+Also, keep track of your timing to see whether you need to make the presentation shorter or longer.
+If you can, share it with a friend or family member and ask them for honest feedback.
+Practicing will not only make your presentation better but also help you feel more confident and less nervous.

 Know now your audience